Do you have an innovative idea that could transform conservation work?

 Anyone, from any sector, experience or background, with a vision for the future of conservation can apply.
 These ideas might include new business model innovations, partnerships, networks, structures and/or tools and tactics.

 Concepts at all stages of development, from ideation through to prototyping or beginning to scale, are welcome.

 Participants will have the chance to win €5,000, a place in a tailored incubation and co-learning programme and access to a community of conservation practitioners, fellow change-makers and potential investors.

-For further details and to apply online visit the Innovation Challenge Portal.
+For further details visit the Innovation Challenge Portal.

 Thank you for your interest in The future of conservation NGOs Innovation Challenge.
 Applications are no longer being accepted, and the challenge is now closed.
 The application period ran from 21st April – 22nd May 2022.